-Nonverbal signals are important for a number of reasons.
+Nonverbal signals are important for several reasons.

 - Communication: Verbal and nonverbal communication typically happen simultaneously.
 In many cases, the goal of nonverbal signals is to help amplify or lend clarity to spoken words.
-For example, if you are trying to convince a group of colleagues to buy in to your argument, body language can reinforce that you are knowledgeable, confident, and trustworthy.
+For example, if you are trying to convince a group of colleagues to buy into your argument, body language can reinforce that you are knowledgeable, confident, and trustworthy.

 - Relationships: Nonverbals behaviors can also be important in relationships.
 These signals can convey attention and affection.
 Or they can be used to express anger and distrust.